marmelab/react-admin/docs/useGetRecordRepresentation.md

 You can also use the component version: [`<RecordRepresentation>`](./RecordRepresentation.md).

-If you don't specify anything, the `useGetRecordRepresentation` function will choose the column to return according to this preference order:
+when `<Resource recordRepresentation>` is not defined, the `useGetRecordRepresentation` function will choose the column to return according to this preference order:
 1. `name`
 2. `title`
 3. `label`